-This study is drawn from a pool of 28 first-time search funds, the earliest of which was formed in 1992.
-This study only considers first-time search funds and excludes search vehicles that are self funded, since self-funded searches are not subject to external factors such as defined search periods or third-party investor requirements.
+This study is drawn from a pool of 45 first-time search funds, the earliest of which was formed in 1992.
+It only considers first-time search funds, excluding self-funded searches and second-time search funds since those imply different skill sets, capital and external requirements.

-Each principal, or pair of principals, was asked to complete a standardized, electronically distributed survey that included questions about their personal background, professional profile and motivations for starting a search fund.
-They were also asked about the fundraising process and the geographic focus and target industry and company characteristics of their search fund.
-Searchers that had completed an acquisition were asked about operational metrics, and those that had completed a liquidity event were asked about the achieved return.
+Each principal, or pair of principals, was asked to complete a standardized, electronically distributed survey that included questions about their personal background and professional profile.
+They were also asked about the fundraising process and the geographic focus, target industries and company characteristics of their search fund.
+Searchers that completed an acquisition were asked about purchase and operational metrics, and those that had achieved liquidity or operated for more than a year were asked about the returns or valuation (and implied return).

-The sample set in this study is diverse, with international searchers in 12 countries across four continents.
-Although every effort was made to contact and collect information from every known search fund outside the United States and Canada, readers are cautioned that as this study is repeated, additional searchers may be retroactively added to the sample set as they become known, thus possibly affecting the information presented in this report.3
+Although every effort was made to contact and collect information from every known search fund outside the United States and Canada, readers are cautioned that some were likely not included and, as this study is repeated, additional searches may be retroactively added to the sample set as they become known, possibly affecting the information presented in this report.